jeanmichaeldiei/11785-Text-to-Sketch/AttnGAN/README.md

 # AttnGAN Text-to-Sketch

-The original repo we used can be found here:
+The original repo of AttnGAN can be found here:
 [AttnGAN](https://github.com/taoxugit/AttnGAN)

 ### AttnGAN-CelebA train/test